 List the project’s objectives.

-The objective of this project are to ensure permanent protection and extinguishment of up to 10 development rights on approximately 61 acres and over 3800 feet of natural shoreline in this high priority salmon recovery region of the San Juan Islands.
+The objective of this project are to ensure permanent protection and extinguishment of up to 10 development rights on approximately 61 acres and over 3800 feet of natural shoreline in this high priority Fish Use region of the San Juan Islands.

 Project Context